mia-platform/documentation/docs/development_suite/set-up-infrastructure/env-var.md

 * What path and folder your files are located in, that you want to serve
 * Pointing to a development, staging, test, or production database

-## Manage your Variables
+# Manage your Variables

 Thanks to our Console in the SetUp Infrastructure area it's possibile to manage your Environment Variables

+## How to differentiate your variable from one environment to another

 ## Create a Variable

-Create a variable is easy and simple.
-When you start with a new project you fill find
+When you start with a new project you will find variables already configured. to add a new variable press the button at the bottom of the table: create a new variable and fill in the form:

-## Priorità delle variabili

-Variables of different types can take precedence over other variables, depending on where they are defined.
-The order of precedence for variables is (from highest to lowest):

-Trigger variables or scheduled pipeline variables.
-Project-level variables or protected variables.
-Group-level variables or protected variables.
-YAML-defined job-level variables.
-YAML-defined global variables.

-Deployment variables.

-Predefined environment variables.

-For example, if you define:

-API_TOKEN=secure as a project variable.

-API_TOKEN=yaml in your .gitlab-ci.yml.

-API_TOKEN will take the value secure as the project variables take precedence over those defined in .gitlab-ci.yml.
+* the **key** is mandatory and identifies your variable.
+* the **value** is the value you want to attribute to your variable, the one that will be interpolated.

+## Edit a Variable

+## Delete a Variable